lorsem/SmartStream/README.md

 chmod +x *py
 ```

-Create the directory "video" scanned by the indexer
+Create the directory "video", here is where you are going to put the video SmartStream will stream.
+You may want to create a soft symbolic link to your external HDD or to wherever you keep them

 ```shell
 mkdir /var/www/video
 ```

-Set apache2 to use the pythons scripts in cgi-bin: cd to `/etc/apache2/sites-enabled` and update `000-default` with this version (Loresem version)
+Set apache2 to use the pythons scripts in cgi-bin: you can copy Loresem config file:

+Here is Loresem `/etc/apache2/sites-enabled/000-default` , the config file you need to modify to make cgi python scripts work

 ```
 <VirtualHost *:80>